YSSF8/ChatGPT-Prompt-Library/README.md

 4. Save the script.

 ## Usage
 After installing the script, navigate to [ChatGPT](https://chat.openai.com).
-You will see a new button "Prompt Library" in the menu.
+You will see a new button `Prompt Library` in the menu.
 Click on it to see the available prompts and select one to use.

 ## Available Prompts
 - SearchEngine: ChatGPT functions as a search engine, providing official and reputable website links.